 A new LAWCHA initiative to develop classroom and public knowledge of labor history.
 Teaching Labor’s Story will be a repository of primary sources with supporting teaching guides (textual, visual, audio).
 Resources in the Teaching Labor’s Story repository are designed to be readily incorporated into existing curriculum and thus allow experts and non-experts alike to re-infuse labor’s story into the historical narrative.
 Each primary source is linked to one of ten commonly taught eras in American/United States history.
 TLS sources are selected to reveal significant perspectives on essential historical questions, and each source is accompanied by a guide that includes an informative contextualizing essay, glossary, discussion questions, curricular connections, and additional sources.

 - Call for Contributions: Those eligible to contribute include LAWCHA members; faculty, independent scholars, teachers and graduate students recommended by a LAWCHA member; and undergraduate students under the mentorship of a LAWCHA member.
-All projects will be peer-reviewed.
+TLS entries are peer-reviewed.
+Teaching Labor’s Story Editorial Committee uses scholarly, double-blind peer reviews to assess submissions and inform publication decisions.
+Scholars with expertise in the area of the submitted work serve as peer reviewers.
+The identity of the author and peer reviewers are concealed from each other throughout the review process.

 - Teaching Labor’s Story Repository: Sources and Guides